“I will succeed by working harder.”

 So, how about “Laziness is the solution, fellas!”
 Ha!

 Happy lazy days of summer everyone.
 Work smarter.
 Work more efficiently.
-It’s worth repeating, because it’s painful to watch yourself disconnect from reality and try to just effort your way through something you couldn’t control.
+It’s worth repeating, because it’s painful to just effort your way through something you cant control.